vking34/ecommerce-data-crawler/README.md

 2. __Robot.txt__: A robots.txt file tells search engine crawlers which pages or files the crawler can or can't request from your site.
 This is used mainly to avoid overloading your site with requests; it is not a mechanism for keeping a web page out of Google.
 To keep a web page out of Google, you should use noindex directives, or password-protect your page.

+## Todos
+- Schedule the crawling task repetitively.
+- Save the running checkpoint.
+So the app can run from the stopping point of the previous execution.

 ## Start Dev
 ```